🇦🇺 Australia

 High

-Source: DHA SkillSelect, March 2026
+Source: DHA SkillSelect, June 2026

 Note: This occupation is on the Short-term Skilled Occupation List (STSOL).
 The independent Subclass 189 visa is not available.
 PR pathways require state nomination (190), regional nomination (491), or employer sponsorship (482 → 186).

-Why Landscape Gardeners Are in Demand
+Why Landscape Gardeners Are In Demand in Australia

 Visa Pathways for Landscape Gardeners